-A routing table is used by routers to make the best path for communication.
-Because the number of servers connected to the Internet increases which also increase the number of a route.
+A router, routing table select the best path for communication.
+Because of the number of servers connected to the Internet increases which also increase the number of a route.
 These IPv4 routes use a memory and processor resources on Internet routers.

 Lack of end-to-end connectivity

-NAT is a technology generally implemented within IPv4 networks.
-NAT makes possible to provide a way for multiple devices to share a single public IPv4 address.
-This can be difficult for technologies that require end-to-end connectivity.
-Because the public IPv4 address is shared and the IPv4 address of an internal network host is hidden.
+Within IPv4 network, NAT is generally used.
+NAT makes possible to give a way for multiple devices to share a single public IPv4 address.
+This is difficult for technologies that need end-to-end connectivity.
+Because the public IPv4 address shared and the IPv4 addresses of an internal network host remain hidden.